gercograndia/aws-iam-tester/README.md

   - "^arn:aws:iam::(\\d{12}):role/my_worker$"
 ```

+> Note that the exemptions are ignored when using a `limit_to` list.

 ### Using a dynamic account id in the resource arn

 In case you **need** to specify the `account id` in the resource arn, you can specificy this as follows: